Real commitment to faith

 The Scarboro Mission Centre became a hub of interfaith activity offering a wide-ranging series of evening talks.
 Jesuit Father Harry Gensler, one of the world’s top scholars of the Golden Rule, spoke about its importance—and its possible pitfalls.

 Another fertile area of interreligious outreach was with Catholic secondary schools.
-Under the gifted leadership of Kathy Murtha, coordinator of the Mission Centre, Scarboro provided a venue and a resource team to engage with tens of thousands of teenagers enrolled in the Grade 11 World Religions course at Catholic high schools throughout the Toronto area.
+Under the gifted leadership of Kathy Murtha, the coordinator of the Mission Centre, Scarboro provided a venue and a resource team to engage with tens of thousands of teenagers enrolled in the Grade 11 World Religions course at Catholic high schools throughout the Toronto area.
 Scarboro’s impact on young people is one of many ways in which the message of positive interreligious relationships was shared and modeled.

 The addition of Sister Lucy Thorson of the Sisters of Our Lady of Sion to the team in 2008 brought new expertise in the area of Jewish-Christian relations.
 Sister Lucy organized a wide range of learning sessions exploring Judaism, Jewish worship, spirituality and ethics, and the remarkable changes that have marked five decades of Jewish-Christian dialogue.